mtdmeijers/ViridisML/README.md

 | Visualisation (static frames, MP4/GIF animation, Kepler.gl export) |  Implemented |
 | ConvLSTM for chlorophyll detection/prediction | In development |

-The current codebase implements the data pipeline and visualization layer end-to-end.
+The current codebase implements the data pipeline and visualisation layer end-to-end.
 The ML component — training a model to spot/predict chlorophyll-a concentration from satellite bands — is the active area of development; this README describes the intended pipeline and where model training fits in.

 ## How It Works

 ```
 NASA OceanData (MODIS-Aqua L3) → NetCDF files → xarray preprocessing
-        → [ ML model: concentration detection ] → visualization (frames, animation, Kepler.gl)
+        → [ ML model: concentration detection ] → visualisation (frames, animation, Kepler.gl)
 ```

 1. **Download**: Pull MODIS-Aqua Level 3 chlorophyll-a NetCDF granules from NASA OceanData for a date range.